Discover high-alpine beauty and all-seasons adventure in this laidback mountain enclave

 For indoor downtime, check out Mammoth Rock ’n’ Bowl, with its restaurant and 12 bowling lanes, a golf simulator, foosball, and arcade games. or choose from non-skiing options like motorized Snowcat tours or guided full-moon snowshoe treks.

 No matter the season, Mammoth Lakes makes a perfect base camp for exploring local hot springs.
 Some 760,000 years ago, a massive volcano exploded in this region, creating a network of steaming water underground.
 Head east to Benton Hot Springs to relax in any of nine outdoor hot tubs at The Inn at Benton Hot Springs.
-Find your way to Travertine Hot Springs outside of Bridgeport, where you can enjoy a fabulous view of the Sierra crest while you soak away your cares.
 Or cruise south to Keough Hot Springs, first opened as a medicinal and health retreat in 1919.
 (Stop by the Mammoth Lakes Welcome Center for directions to these and other hot springs.)